 Eccentric, $ (From $99)

 One wouldn't expect Allston, Boston's hippest neighborhood, to be right across the river from Cambridge, with its Harvard Ivy Leaguers, post-grad millennials, and middle-class families.
 But surprisingly, this is where Harvard Business School sits alongside the city’s best ethnic restaurants, vintage dive bars, and intimate rock clubs where well-known indie rock bands booked their first gigs — all within a one-mile radius.
 The latest addition to the cobblestone streets is Studio Allston, an eye-catching boutique hotel with vibrant murals, outdoor fireplaces, in-room arcade games, and a popular outdoor Cuban bar that serves fresh mojitos.
-Shaking up the tired old college hotel scene, Allston offers a hip, laid-back retreat from Boston's prestige at a wallet-friendly rate of $99 per night.
+Shaking up the tired old college hotel scene, Allston offers a hip, laid-back retreat from Boston's prestige at wallet-friendly rates that can go as low as $99 per night.
 Save your pennies for that Ivy League tuition.

 At a Glance